AnthonyTechnologies/python-styleguide/module_tutorials.md

 - **Keep Updated:** Module APIs can change.
 Ensure the tutorial reflects the current version of the module.

-By adhering to this style guide, you can create clear, focused, and highly effective Jupyter Notebook tutorials for the individual modules within your Python packages, empowering users to leverage their full potential.
+By adhering to this style guide, developers can create clear, focused, and highly effective Jupyter Notebook tutorials for the individual modules within Python packages, enabling users to leverage their full potential.